-Hurricane Harvey: The hidden health dangers of floods
+The hidden health dangers of flooding

 Unhealthy floodwater

 Floodwater is more than simple rain.
 It's often contaminated with sewage and chemicals and can hide sharp objects made of metal or glass.
+Sewage can cause boils or rashes on parts of the body that are submerged for extended periods of time, such as legs, according to environmentalist Wilma Subra.
+Chemicals can cause rashes and burning of the skin and eyes after exposure.

 Floodwater can also carry disease.
-That's a serious problem in developing countries where cholera, typhoid or yellow fever are already present, according to the World Health Organization.
-None of those diseases are common in Texas, so an outbreak is highly unlikely.
+That's a serious problem in developing countries where cholera, typhoid or yellow fever are present, according to the World Health Organization.
+None of those diseases is common in Texas, so an outbreak is highly unlikely.

-What may be more common will be people getting a bout of diarrhea or other stomach problems if they come into contact with contaminated water or if they consume food or drink that has.
-Using items that have been submerged in the water can also cause stomach problems.
-To cut down on infection, the CDC reminds parents not to let their children play with toys that have been in the water, unless the toys get washed thoroughly first.
+What may be more common will be bouts of diarrhea or other stomach problems if people come into contact with contaminated water or consume food or drink that has.
+Using items that have been submerged can also cause stomach problems.
+To cut down on infection, the Centers for Disease Control and Prevention reminds parents not to let children play with toys that have been in the water unless then have since been thoroughly washed.

-Exposure to floodwater can increase a person's risk for skin rashes, ear, nose and throat problems and conjunctivitis, but the World Health Organization says that none of these are epidemic prone.
-Of 14 major floods between 1970 and 1994, the WHO said the only major epidemic of diarrhoeal disease happened in Sudan in 1980.
+Exposure to floodwater can increase risk for skin rashes, ear, nose and throat problems and conjunctivitis, but the World Health Organization says that none of these is epidemic-prone.
+Of 14 major floods between 1970 and 1994, the WHO said, the only major epidemic of diarrheal disease was in Sudan in 1980.
 American disease control is much more advanced than Sudan's.
-The other major risk is drinking contaminated water -- but again US disease surveillance is likely to minimize that risk.
+The other major risk is drinking contaminated water -- but again, US disease surveillance is likely to minimize that risk.

-The occasional stomach bug or respiratory infection may more likely result from people having to stay in close quarters with large groups.
-With a flood it is hard for people to keep up their usual healthy hygiene standards.
-When people stay together in shelters with large groups it's easy to spread germs.
+The occasional stomach bug or respiratory infection may be more likely, people having to stay in close quarters with large groups.
+With a flood, it is hard for people to keep up healthy hygiene standards.
+When people stay together in shelters with large groups, it's easy to spread germs.

-The CDC highly recommends people who are staying at shelters be extra careful to wash their hands or to use an alcohol hand gel to try and prevent the spread of any disease.
+The CDC highly recommends that people who are staying at shelters be extra careful to wash their hands or to use an alcohol hand gel to prevent the spread of disease.
 People with open wounds also need to take extra care to keep them covered.
 Floodwater can easily cause a wound to become infected.

-Health-related clean up challenges
+Health-related cleanup challenges

-Doctors often see more patients with respiratory infections after the floodwaters recede and people are allowed to return to their homes.
-Contamination from the floodwaters and the mold that quickly grows in a warm environment like Texas can exacerbate asthma or trigger allergies.
+Doctors often see more people with respiratory infections after floodwaters recede and people are allowed to return to their homes.
+Contamination from floodwaters and the mold that quickly grows in a warm environment like Texas can exacerbate asthma or trigger allergies.

-The CDC advises people to wear rubber boots and gloves when they clean up their homes.
-That way they can avoid direct contact with any item that has come into contact with floodwater.
+The CDC advises people to wear rubber boots and gloves when they clean their homes, to avoid direct contact with any item that has come into contact with floodwater.
+Subra also recommends a mask or respirator.

-Walls, floors, and anything with a hard surface that has come into contact with floodwater -- like stoves, refrigerators, counter tops, children's play areas, all need to be cleaned with soap, water and disinfected with a bleach solution.
-Fabrics should be washed in hot water or dry cleaned.
-Furniture like beds and upholstered sofas and chairs that can be saved should be dried out in the sun and then sprayed with a disinfectant.
-Carpets should be steam cleaned.
+Walls, floors and anything with a hard surface that has come into contact with floodwater -- like appliances, countertops or children's play areas -- need to be cleaned with soap and water and disinfected with a bleach solution.
+Fabrics should be washed in hot water or dry-cleaned.
+Furniture like beds and upholstered sofas and chairs that can be saved should be dried in the sun and then sprayed with a disinfectant.
+Carpets should be steam-cleaned.

 Food and beverages that have come into contact with floodwater should be thrown away.
-The Food and Drug Administration suggests people should also throw away any prescription drugs, even drugs that are in their original containers or with screw tops should be thrown away since they may no longer be safe if they've come into contact with contaminated water.
+The Food and Drug Administration suggests that people should also throw away prescription drugs, even those that are in their original containers or with screw tops, as they may no longer be safe if they've come into contact with contaminated water.

 Standing water

-Floods typically flush out mosquitoes and interrupt their breeding, but when the flooding stops, there is an increased risk for infection from a mosquito born illness like Zika or West Nile.
+Floods typically flush out mosquitoes and interrupt their breeding cycle, but when the flooding stops, there is an increased risk of infection from a mosquito-borne illness like Zika or West Nile.
 Mosquitoes that carry disease thrive in standing water and breed quickly when there is a lot of it.

-After Katrina, studies show areas that were directly impacted by that hurricane did see an increase of cases of West Nile.
+After Hurricane Katrina, studies showed, areas that were directly impacted saw an increase in cases of West Nile.

 Mental health concerns